WorldMusic

 When the irony curdled

 Subgenres branched off and sharpened the move.
-Future Funk took Japanese City Pop records, sped them back up, and stitched them into bright disco loops.
+Future Funk took Japanese city pop records, sped them back up, and stitched them into bright disco loops.
 Mallsoft pushed deeper into the empty-shopping-mall ambience.
 Slushwave slowed everything further, until the music almost stopped being music again.

-The track below, by Saint Pepsi (later Skylar Spence), is a Future Funk landmark and one of the bridges between Vaporwave and the City Pop revival that the rest of the internet would eventually discover on YouTube.
+The track below, "Skylar Spence" by Saint Pepsi, is a Future Funk landmark.
+In early 2015, after trademark pressure, the producer renamed himself Skylar Spence — taking the name straight from this very track — and the song became one of the bridges between Vaporwave and the city pop revival that the rest of the internet would eventually discover on YouTube.

 A device for listening to a lost future